Interlock Architectures — Pt. 1: What do those categories really mean?

 Category B Designated Architecture

-If you look at this block diagram and the Start/Stop Circuit with Guard Relay above, you can see how this basic circuit translates into a single channel architecture, since from the control inputs to the controlled load you have a single channel.
+If you look at this block diagram and the Start/Stop Circuit with Guard Relay above, you can see how this basic circuit translates into a single channel architecture since you have a single channel from the control inputs to the controlled load.
 Even the guard loop is a single channel.
 A failure in any component in the channel can result in loss of control of the load.

-Lets look at each part of this requirement in more detail, since each of the subsequent Categories builds upon these BASIC requirements.
+Let’s look at each part of this requirement in more detail since each subsequent category builds upon these BASIC requirements.

 The SRP/CS shall, as a minimum, be designed, constructed, selected, assembled and combined in accordance with the relevant standards and using basic safety principles for the specific application…